ttop32/ImageScanOCR/README.md

 - It does not store any personal data, images, or OCR result text

 # Change log
+- 1.0.7
+  - make feature that refresh file explorer panel automatically
+  - allow drag and drop image file into image panel
+  - able to crop image file to process ocr
 - 1.0.6 - 1.0.3
   - Apply WinUI Mica
   - Add tooltip to alert OCR language pack install